gptflow/runchat/README.md

 - It requires some bash skills.
 I like bash, but it would be nice to solve such tasks without the need to program anything.
 - It will be more difficult for you to share your code with others, as distributing a bash file is much harder than, for example, an npm package.
 - You won't be able to use bash code from other RunChat configuration files.
 - Passing data between tasks through files is not always the best option.
-For instance, if it's temporary data - you'll have to remember to delete temporary files after executing the command.
+For example: in the command above, we didn't need to create summary files, they were needed as a storage for intermediate data, and after executing the commands, don't forget to delete them.

 To address this, RunChat supports the ability to create multiple tasks within config files.
 To describe tasks, you need to use the `tasks` property in the config file: